Maximum residue levels for chlormequat

 Resources

 EFSA (2024) Assessment of fall-back MRLs for revoked CXLs previously implemented in the EU legislation and review of the JMPR evaluation of the toxicological data related to pyrasulfotole, pyraziflumid, spiropidion and tetraniliprole.
-EFSA Journal, 22(4): e8693.
+EFSA Journal, 22(4): art. e8693.

 Sources